roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Oh gosh," Ty acted surprised, "I didn't realize that.
 That's embarrassing."
 He zipped them up, laughing.

  "So, are you sticking with your story that you were distracted while eating?"
 Reed asked.
-Report_Story #2